Palomino result when a

 GOLDTREE MENOLLY (Culpeper Crescendo X Render's Gold Flame), 1990

-was a multi-champion Western Pleasure horse, and is shown here ridden by Jessica Cavanaugh.
+was a multi-champion Western Pleasure horse.
+She is shown here with Jessica Cavanaugh

 Photo by Bob Moseder.